aliyarahman/flask_evolution/README.md

 ========================
-swampr - This app says hello in the browser!
+flask_evolution - Our Flask learning app
 ==========================

-This is the most basic form of a Flask app - it runs, and it displays something in the browser.
+We've added one small feature to the bare bones Flask app.
+This app now renders an .html template in the browser, instead of just returning text.